If you’ve purchased CBD oil before, you’ve probably realized that not all CBD products are created equal.

-While it doesn’t guarantee the quality of a product, it does provide useful insights into how other felt about the product and could reveal potential problems you’d rather avoid.
+While it doesn’t guarantee the quality of a product, it does provide useful insights into how previous customers felt about the product and could reveal potential problems you’d rather avoid.

 It’s fairly simple and can quickly be done with a few quick searches into the brand’s website, Facebook, and other social platforms.

-Does the product and brand have any reviews?
+Does the brand have any reviews?
 Are they good, bad, average?
 Are there any alarming complaints or praise from their customers?

 These are crucial questions that will help you determine if the product is worth giving a try.

 #5 Do You Know Anyone Who Has Tried the Product?